HDPE & PP-like

 Are the materials rigid or flexible?

 This range is composed of polyurethanes with a flexural modulus between 450 MPa and 930 MPa.
 They are therefore semi-rigid, or semi-flexible resins.
 Chemically speaking, the HPR65 is formulated as an elastomer, which is why it has no HDT.
-They are all good countertypes of PP or HDPE thermoplastics.
+They are all good countertypes of PP or HDPE thermoplastics, that can be moulded in silicone moulds or aluminum moulds.

 Which one is the most user-friendly?